What is Ground Rent?

 There are some clauses that can be included in a lease that allow for a review of ground rent periodically, for example, every 5, 10 or 25 years.
 Typically, the review clause allows the freeholder to increase the ground rent at each review.

-Ground rent doesn’t usually get reduced, but you might be able to become a freeholder.
+If your lease pre-dates the terms of the Leasehold Reform (Ground Rent) Act 2022, your ground rent could still be increased.
+It doesn’t usually get reduced, but you might be able to become a freeholder.
 Whether or not you will be able to do this will depend on your particular situation.
 If you live in a flat, at least half of the other leaseholders will need to buy the freehold of the building to make this possible.

 If you are interested in buying a share of the freehold, it is best to seek legal advice as it is a complex process.